pushuno/BHG-solidmation-PHP-REST-API/README.md

 require 'bgh.class.php';

 $bgh = new BGH();
-/* Use this if you want to get your device list, or use another endpointID instead of first */
+/* Use this if you want to get your device list or use another endpointID instead of first */
 $devices = $bgh->getDevices();

 $bgh->sendCommand(array(